• Skip to primary navigation

 Since I consider the floor press an assistance or accessory exercise, and you won’t do it in competition like the bench press, I suggest keeping the reps between 6-12.
 No one’s going to ask you at a party, “How much you floor press, bro?”
 Keeping this in mind, consider it’s utility to you: to help with your bench press or pressing strength.
 You can go fewer than 6 (and therefore heavier than that) IF you can do this safely.
 Have an exit plan and/or a spotter.
 Remember that it’s not necessary to max out on these.

-Let me know how you like these!
+Let me know how you like floor presses!
 If you have questions about how to use them, feel free to comment below or email me! kathryn@kathrynalexander.com

 See How to Do More Exercises Below